Angelo Bruno: Family leader

 In 1959, Bruno was made boss of the Philadelphia family after a period of friction with Antonio "Mr. Miggs" Pollina.
 Eventually a plot to have Bruno murdered was uncovered and Pollina was deposed by the commission but was allowed to live and operate.
 This was the first indicator of Bruno's aversion to violence as a solution.
 Over the next twenty years, Bruno successfully avoided the intense media and law enforcement scrutiny and outbursts of violence that plagued other crime families.
 Bruno avoided lengthy prison terms despite several arrests; his longest term was two years for refusing to testify before a grand jury.
 Bruno forbade family involvement in narcotics trafficking, preferring more traditional Cosa Nostra operations, such as bookmaking and loansharking.
 However, Bruno did permit other gangs to distribute heroin in Philadelphia for a share of the proceeds.
 This arrangement angered some family members who wanted a share of the drug-dealing profits.

 Bruno preferred to operate through bribery and soft power rather than murder.
-For example, he banished violent soldier Nicodemo "Little Nicky" Scarfo to the then-backwater of Atlantic City, New Jersey after he was charged with manslaughter.
+For example, he banished violent soldier Nicodemo "Little Nicky" Scarfo to the then-backwater of Atlantic City, New Jersey, after he was charged with manslaughter.

+Like the rest of the mafia, Bruno was under immense pressure from Attorney General Robert F. Kennedy, who was coming down hard on organized crime.
+An FBI surveillance operation in 1962 picked up Bruno and Willie Weisberg joking about killing the Attorney General.
+By mid 1963 Bruno's situation had gotten worse and he began to consider leaving America altogether and returning to Italy.

+In December 1963 he was arrested on his return from Italy as he stepped off the plane.